sauravmishra1710/React-Auto-Checks/README.md

 1. Client-Side Hooks.
 2. Server-Side Hooks.

-`Client-side hooks are triggered on local developer machines by actions such as code commit or merge, while server-side hooks are triggered operate on remote repositories by network operations such as receiving pushed commits.`
+`Client-side hooks are triggered on local developer machines by actions such as code commit or merge, while server-side hooks are triggered to operate on remote repositories by network operations such as receiving pushed commits.`

 **Client-Side Hooks**
    - **pre-commit:** This hook runs on the `git commit` command before Git checks for a **commit message** or **generates a commit object**.
 This can be used to run tests or code formatting operations to enfore a common styling approach to the files included for commit.